brandazzle/movement-ontology/Document Notes/Eidsheim 2015.md

 > ment and action being the core) in chapter 3.
 In the dominant view, in which Í sound is the core, perhaps it is not the voice or logos but the sound that is the fetish object of the voice, inhibiting us from knowing the voice more closely 39  and understanding more about its effects on singers and listeners.Moreover, j if we were not deafened by sound, would music appear to us not as an ideal , and fetishized sound that he lps maintain the work concept, but as a compound manifestation of performers’ bodies?

-[[Japanoise]]—materiality—anti-"music" practice part of deliberate breaking of figure of sound (?)—manifestation of chaotic materiality
+[[Novak 2013|Japanoise]]—materiality—anti-"music" practice part of deliberate breaking of figure of sound (?)—manifestation of chaotic materiality

 * *highlighted by underarch at page 62*